 In addition to the bus fleet, COAST owns and operates several smaller vehicles.

 Six of our revenue service vehicles are minibuses (also called "cutaways"), identifiable by a bus body attached to a van chassis, varying in manufacture.
 Our minibuses are generally used for ADA paratransit or fixed-route service.
-They accommodate 2 wheelchairs on board along with seating for 8-16 passengers.
-To supplement our growing ADA paratransit program, COAST took delivery of three brand new 2016 minibuses in June.
+They accommodate 2 mobility devices on board along with seating for 8-16 passengers.
+To supplement our growing ADA paratransit program, COAST took delivery of three brand new minibuses in June 2016.

-COAST operates five Dodge Caravan accessible minivans, which are our main ADA paratransit vehicles.
-Each has a folding ramp and can accommodate a single wheelchair along with seating for up to 3 additional passengers.
-They vary in manufacture date from 2012-2015.
-COAST took delivery of a brand new accessible van in October 2015.
+COAST operates eight Dodge Caravan accessible minivans, which are our main ADA paratransit vehicles.
+Each has a folding ramp and can accommodate a single mobility device along with seating for up to 3 additional passengers.
+They vary in manufacture date from 2012-2017.
+COAST took delivery of a new accessible van in October 2015, and three more new vans in 2017.

 COAST also owns and maintains several "non-revenue service" vehicles.
 Three are vehicles of differing manufacture used for miscellaneous tasks such as shuttling drivers and doing utility work.
 The other is a shop truck for breakdown response and on-road service calls and repairs.